humhub/documentation/docs/develop/modules-migrate.md

-In order to support [CSP nonces](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) you should either completely avoid using inline scripts or use one of the techniques described in the [Javascript Guide](javascript.md).
+In order to support [CSP nonces](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) you should either completely avoid using inline scripts or use one of the techniques described in the [JavaScript Guide](javascript-index.md).
 Its furthermore recommended to avoid inline styles, as they may be restricted in the strict CSP rule in a future version as well.

 ### Menus